c4dt/lightarti-rest/tools/README.md

 up-to-date info about routers that are no longer reachable with the info contained in the current customized consensus.

 Once generated, you can additionally provide the churn file to Lightarti-rest.
-Lightarti-rest will then ignore any routers that are marked as customized consensus can to Lightarti-rest, which will no longer consider the routers described in the churn file when building a circuit.
+Lightarti-rest will then ignore any routers that are marked as unavailable when building a circuit.

 To generate this file containing the no longer working routers in a customized consensus, you will need to run the `compute-churn` sub-command of this script